TimSusa/midi-bricks/.github/ISSUE_TEMPLATE/bug_report.md

 Version: x.x.x

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is .

 **Steps To Reproduce**
 Steps to reproduce the behavior: